Tiamatt/StaticWebsiteHostingToS3/cloudformation/module2/README.md

 # AWS project - Module 2.
-Automate the build of a Static Website on AWS S3 via CodeBuild and CloudFormation
+Automate the build of a Static Website Hosted on AWS S3 via CodeBuild and CloudFormation

 ## **Overview**
 In [Module 1](https://dev.to/tiamatt/aws-project-module-1-host-a-static-website-on-aws-s3-via-cloudformation-2pa2), we have created a simple static web app and hosted it on S3 bucket.
 However we took baby steps to deploy our static content to S3 bucket *manually*.
 Ideally we want to use a tool that would rebuild the source code *every time* a code change is pushed to the repository and deploy built files to S3 bucket *automatically*.